Who is Doug Jones, Democratic Alabama hopeful?

 - Jones was the lead prosecutor suing KKK members responsible for the 16th Street Baptist Church bombing

-Washington (CNN)Now that Roy Moore has come out on top in Tuesday night's Alabama Republican Senate runoff, the attention shifts to the general election between Moore and Democratic nominee Doug Jones.
+Moore denies the allegations, painting it as an attempt by the national Democratic Party to discredit his frontrunning candidacy before his December 12 special election face-off against Jones.

-Alabama has long been ruby red.
-However, Jones thinks he has a shot at taking down the anti-establishment candidate in Moore and assuming the seat left behind by Jeff Sessions, who serves as attorney general in the Trump administration.
+Jones has responded to the allegations made against Moore, issuing a statement to CNN saying, "Roy Moore needs to answer these serious charges."

 Jones, a 63-year-old attorney from Birmingham, has never run for office before.
 In 2016, Alabama voted for Trump with a 28-point landslide.
-It's also important to note that Alabama has not elected a Democrat to the Senate since Richard Shelby was re-elected in 1992.
+Alabama has not elected a Democrat to the Senate since Richard Shelby was re-elected in 1992.
 However, Shelby became a Republican in 1994 and still serves in that seat as a member of the GOP.

 In 1997, then-President Bill Clinton named Jones as the United States attorney for the Northern District of Alabama in Birmingham.
 Five years later in 2002, Jones served as the lead prosecutor in the lawsuit against two of the four Ku Klux Klan members responsible for the 16th Street Baptist Church bombing in September 1963.
 This act of racial violence killed four African-American girls during church services.
 The Rev. Martin Luther King Jr. had called it "one of the most vicious and tragic crimes ever perpetrated against humanity."